Stand up. Stand up straight.

 I’m one who needs to tune in to my posture more.
 And not just because I’m short.
 I wear heels to fix that.

 I need to tune into my posture because I tend to slump in my computer chair.
 Ergonomic nothing.
 Sometimes I jump up to make sure I’m not prematurely aging and that my poor posture is from being at the computer too long.
 Many manufactures are trying to profit from the demand for chairs that support a good posture, but their products are not always backed up by proper research.
 So, learn more here about the ins and outs of what is important when it comes to posture, and buy your chairs from those with a real chiropractic history.
+In addition to chairs, a new style of desk is being introduced to many work environments, namely, sit to stand desks.
+These desks electronically adjust the height from sitting to standing position with a simple press of a button.
+You can get high quality office desks at office monster, with plenty that will help rectify your posture.

 How will any of us know if our backs are rounding or if we’ve simply spent too much of our lives hunched over mobile devices?
 It’s the children we need to worry about, who are brought into the world with mobile devices at their fingertips.
 Are we really seeing the extent of the damage that is being done to kids who are hunched over their iPads all day, every day?
 Unfortunately, more and more kids are suffering from back problems like kyphosis due to their posture.
 You can click here to learn more about this condition that so many adolescents are suffering from.